taurusilver7/taurusilver7/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 📍 A React Web developer, proficient in Javascript & React (Next) from frontend and ExpressJS (Node) for backend Applications.
+- 📍 A React Web developer, proficient in Javascript & React (Next-JS) for UI and Node, ExpressJS framework for the server.
 I've two years of working knowledge in both NOSQL & SQL databaese systems and various libraries revolving around React environment.
-- 👉 I've extensive knowledge in dev-tools like Firebase, Google Cloud..,
+- 👉 I've extensive knowledge in dev-tools like Firebase, Google Cloud, AWS..,
 - ⚡ am adaptable and always up for exploring a new tech-stack to solve burning problems!
 - 🔭 passionate about web, mobile technoloiges and open source contribution.
 I'm also a self-proclaimed photoshop designer.
 - 🌱 currently working on web clones & learning vaious back-end stacks.
 - 👉🏻 a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
 - ⚡ Fun fact: The first message sent over the internet was "LOG".
 "LOGIN" was the original intended message but the entire system crashed.
 This was done at MIT.
-- 📫 Hit this over the terminal or console, to know more about me. [taurusilver7/contact](https://taurusilver7.github.io/portfolio/#contact).
+- 📫 Hit this over the terminal or console, to know more about me. [taurusilver7](https://dev-profile-taurusilver.vercel.app/#about).
 <hr>

 <!-- Social badges section -->